 But we are organizing an online Symposium on 21-22 October 2021.
 This event will not aim to replicate the physical Conference, but is on a related theme: “The Englishization of Higher Education: A phenomenon of glocalization?”
 Studies of Englishization often emphasize the existence of localized varieties, glocalization.
 The Symposium will bring together scholars from across the world.
 What are similarities?
 What are differences?
 Details will soon be announced.

 This website will be adapted to reflect the changing circumstances.

 7th ICLHE Conference: Reflecting on the changing university

-The 7th ICLHE Conference will take place in Maastricht (Netherlands) from 19th to 22nd October 2021.
+The 7th ICLHE Conference will take place in Maastricht (Netherlands) in October 2022.
 ICLHE stands for Integrating Content and Language in Higher Education.
 We are pleased to open this website.
 All the necessary information about the conference, registration and more will appear here over the next few months.
 We look forward to welcoming you all to Maastricht University.

 Aminata Cairo is an independent consultant and the former Lector of Inclusive Education at The Hague University of Applied Sciences.
 She obtained Master’s Degrees in Clinical Psychology and Medical Anthropology and a PhD in Medical Anthropology.
 She will give the opening keynote speech on Wednesday 20 October 2021.

 Philippe Van Parijs is a guest professor at the Universities of Louvain and Leuven and a Robert Schuman Fellow at the European University Institute.
 He was the founding director of Louvain’s Hoover Chair of Economic and Social Ethics.
 He will be the keynote speaker on Thursday 21 October 2021.